codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 You have completed the setup to authorize Codefresh as an OAuth App in GitHub.

-### Define active authentication account for runtime
+### Select authentication account for runtime
-Select an account to define it as the active authentication account for that runtime.
-At any time, you can select a different authentication account for the runtime - this can be a  custom authentication account if you have more than one such account, or the Codefresh account, or manual token authentication.
+For a Git provider and a runtime account, switch between the Codefresh or Custom provider account if one exists, or enforce token-based authentication.

 1. In the Codefresh UI, go to [Authentication](https://g.codefresh.io/2.0/account-settings/authentication?providerName=github){:target="\_blank"}.
 1. Select the runtime, and click ![](/images/administration/users/icon-Edit.png?display=inline-block) **Edit**.
-1.
+1. Select the authentication provider or **None - manual token entry**.